Guidance for Symptoms, Positive Cases and Exposure

 What do I do if I test positive for COVID-19?

-Report: Students, employees, contracted workers, and campus volunteers are required to report their positive COVID-19 infection by completing the appropriate online report form to aid the College in containing the spread of infection and to comply with the LA County Department of Public Health COVID-19 and Acute Respiratory Illness Guidelines for Education Settings and Cal/OSHA COVID-19 Prevention Non-Emergency Standards.
+Employees, contracted workers, and campus volunteers are required to report their positive COVID-19 infection by completing the online report form to aid the College in complying with Cal/OSHA COVID-19 Prevention Non-Emergency Standards.

 • be fever-free for at least 24 hours without fever-reducing medicine; AND